joetanx/load-balancing-cyberark/README.md

 - For development environments or small-to-mid enterprise environments, deploying state-of-the-art Application Delivery Controllers (ADCs) may not be an optimized solution.
 - This guide provides an overview on how open source software can help to load balance CyberArk Servers

-# Keepalived Setup
+# 1. Keepalived Setup

 - Keepalived provides high availability capabilities to automatically failover the virtual services in event of a node failure
   - Keepalived uses virtual router redundancy protocol (VRRP) to assign the virtual IP to the master node
-  - Keepalived can optionally create Linux Virtual Server (LVS) to perform load balancing, but NGINX or HAProxy is usually chosen for their expansive load balancing options e.g. HTTP SSL termination
+  - Keepalived can optionally create Linux Virtual Server (LVS) to perform load balancing, but NGINX or HAProxy is usually chosen for their expansive load balancing options, e.g. HTTP SSL termination
   - The NGINX service listens on the virtual IPs managed by keepalived
 - Ref:
   - <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/load_balancer_administration/ch-keepalived-overview-vsa>
   - <https://docs.nginx.com/nginx/admin-guide/high-availability/ha-keepalived/>

-## Install keepalived on both nodes
+## 1.1.
+Install keepalived on both nodes
 ```console
 yum -y install keepalived
 ```